-The project site is located within the designated boundaries of the Desert Renewable Energy Conservation Plan and the Imperial Irrigation District Natural Community Conservation Plan/Habitat Conservation Plan (NCCP/HCP).
-However, the project site is not located within or adjacent to an Area of Critical Environmental Concern.
+The pProject sSite is located within the designated boundaries of the Desert Renewable Energy Conservation Plan and the Imperial Irrigation District Natural Community Conservation Plan/Habitat Conservation Plan (NCCP/HCP).
+However, the pProject sSite is not located within or adjacent to an Area of Critical Environmental Concern designated in the Desert Renewable Energy Conservation Plan.